philsturgeon/phil.tech/_posts/2011-01-04-introducing-fuelphp.markdown

 title: Introducing FuelPHP
 category: fuelphp
 permalink: blog/2011/01/introducing-fuelphp
-excerpt: " \n\tFuelPHP has been in development for the last two months but the new PHP 5.3 framework is nearly ready to see the light of day.
+excerpt: "FuelPHP has been in development for the last two months but the new PHP 5.3 framework is nearly ready to see the light of day.
 We're just about to roll out the v1.0.0-beta1 and so far it is holding up pretty well.
 Another PHP framework you say?
 Read this article and I'll try to explain why you should be excited about